emilypx/appfair.github.io/index.md

 App development can be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the SwiftUI app that is defined in `Sources/App/App.swift`.
 Note, though, that changes to these project files, `App.xcworkspace` and `App.xcodeproj`, will *not* be incorporated into the final project.
-It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `Integrate-Release` phases of the process.
+It will be best not to make changes to the project files themselves, since none of the changes will be used in the eventual `integrate-release` phases of the process.

 ### Managing dependencies in your `/APP-ORG/App` fork